Strixhack/zero-trust-workload-identity/README.md

 ---

-*Built by Kundan, Rutuj, and Siddhartha as part of master's-level security research.*
+*Built by Kundan & Rutuj as part of master's-level security research.*